 Money Laundering Method 4: Cryptocurrencies

 The last method involves cryptocurrencies.
-Cryptocurrencies are digital currencies that are designed to work as a medium of exchange, offers another avenue for money launderers to clean their money.
+Cryptocurrencies are digital currencies designed to work as a medium of exchange, offering another avenue for money launderers to clean their money.

 According to a report from the US Drug Enforcement Administration, China-based manufacturers were trying to avoid capital controls by accepting bitcoin for their trading operations.

 The Department of Justice stated, “The increasing use of OTC bitcoin brokers, who are capable of transferring millions of dollars in bitcoin across international borders, as part of a capital flight scheme is expected to continue to intertwine criminal money laundering networks with capital flight.”